gvjacob/gvjacob/README.md

 ### Hello, 你好, Halo, Hola!

 Lucky to have built a life-saving app, democratized technology skills, and developed some really pretty websites.
-I'm an engineer, and above all else, an unapologetically user-centric designer.
+I'm a creative technologist with modern solutions.

 Currently in Boston.
-Making cool stuff at [Upstatement](https://www.upstatement.com).
 Learning (or really relearning) Spanish on Duolingo.
 And still in quarantine...